garikcareer/user-directory/README.md

 - [Contributing](#contributing)

 ## Introduction
-A Spring Boot and Thymeleaf-based web application for managing company data.
+A Spring Boot and Thymeleaf-based web application for managing user data.

 ## Features
 Spring boot web with thymeleaf, jpa, and test.
 Flyway database with MySQL to store the data.